jtsiomb/pss20midi/README.md

 This is a replacement board for the YAMAHA PSS-20 vintage toy keyboard, which converts it into a polyphonic MIDI keyboard.

-> Warning: this is work in progress, incomplete and untested.
-> Check back for updates.

 License
 -------
 Copyright (C) 2024 John Tsiombikas <nuclear@mutantstargoat.com>,